HavvaEb/ComputerVision_CNNs_Project/README.md

 Three parts make up this project :

- model.py — This contains code for the machine learning model_Deep learning model to predict skin lesion based on the defined features.
+ model_notebook — This contains all the codes for the machine learning model_Deep learning model to predict skin lesion based on the defined features.

  app.py — This contains Flask APIs that receives mole and classes details through API calls, computes the predicted value based on our model and returns it.